rafaelsalmon/ServeMe_Client/README.md

 * Dependency Injection.
 	There is a dependency injection on Repositorio\AcessoDados.cs, as an example of the pattern use.

-It is intrinsic of a Xamarin.Forms' mobile app to make `asynchronous calls`, so this project also presents a good demonstration of this approach.
+This project also presents a decent set of `asynchronous calls`.

 # RELEASE NOTES